 This usually comes as a surprise to folks, but Omaha has an abundance of incredible dining spots.
-The city boasts at least ten James Beard semi-finalists who have significantly elevated its culinary culture and consciousness of this great foodie destination.
+The city boasts at least a dozen James Beard finalists and semi-finalists who have significantly elevated its culinary culture and consciousness of this great foodie destination.

 Here’s a short hit-list (working from east to west across the city) of some of the absolute best.
 Of course, there are plenty more notable places that are worthy of multiple visits, so consider this a starting point.